 Adjust the bounding box setting so the plane of the anchors is not included within the boundaries of the bounding box.
 This can be done by manually adjusting the bounding box values or the Use Anchor Bounds button in the Bounding Box section.

-If the anchors are on the ceiling at a height of 3.5 meters, then set the bounding box Z to 3 meters.
+If the anchors are mounted on the ceiling at a height of 3.5 meters, set the bounding box Z value to 3 meters.

 Install additional anchors that are not on the same plane as the original set.